-This 3-hour walking vegan food tour takes you to one of our favourite Sydney suburbs, Newtown, a vegan hotspot in Sydney and home to a large number of vegan businesses.
-You will visit at least 4 vegan businesses and hear lots about the vegan food scene in Sydney and how these businesses have established and grown.
+This 3-hour walking vegan food tour takes you to one of our favourite Sydney suburbs, Newtown, a vegan hotspot in Sydney and home to a large number of vegan companies.
+You will visit at least four vegan businesses and hear lots about the vegan food scene in Sydney and how these businesses have established and grown.

 The afternoon tour is limited to ten guests and is suitable for kids.
 The price includes all your food and drinks samples, and there is plenty with the tour offering the equivalent of a 3-course meal and tastings.
 You will not go home hungry, and when the tour is over, you are ideally located for some night time exploring, with some great pubs in the area.

 Find out more or check availability and book here.